 For starters, avoid any exercise that puts your arms in what researchers call the high-five position, with your upper arms parallel to the floor, your elbows bent 90 degrees, and your forearms parallel to your torso.
 The most notorious are behind-the-neck shoulder presses and behind-the-neck lat pulldowns.
-(Keep reading for a safer way to do lat pulldowns.)

 The Best Exercises for Your Shoulders